-"Do not wait!
-If you can carry arms, go, enlist in the Polish Legions! [...]
-There is no time to hesitate, when the Motherland calls.
-Hurry - fight for the Polish cause, and take the others with you!"21.
-Not all appeals have been written in this stately tone, however; examples of humorous publications include a dialogue titled "A Conversation between the Brave Maciek and the Cowardly Walek" (Rozmowa dzielnego Maćka z tchórzliwym Walkiem) printed in a circular published by the Propaganda Circle for the Polish Amy (Koło Propagandy na rzecz Wojska Polskiego) in Piotrków.
-Appeals directed to men convincing them to join the ranks of the emerging Polish military can also be found in the address published by the Polish National Organisation (Polska Organizacja Narodowa, PON), Polish Legion Enlistment Commission (Komisja Werbunkowa Legionów Polskich) and legionaires from Zgierz and the Piotrków district.
+Polskiego) in Piotrków21.
+Appeals directed to men convincing them to join the ranks of the emerging Polish military can also be found in the address published by the Polish Military Organisation (Polska Organizacja Narodowa, PON)22, Polish Legions Enlistment Commission23 and Polish Legions officers from Zgierz24 and the Piotrków district25.
 Ephemeral propaganda prints and leaflets were also directed at Polish women.
 In the proclamation by the Łódź War Alert Women's League (Liga Kobiet Pogotowia Wojennego Okręgu Łódzkiego) from 1915, the following message is aimed at female landowners: "It is your duty, too, to aid in the effort to free our homeland [...] you must advocate the cause, call others to join the ranks of the Legions and free our Country!
-Call your husbands, brothers and sons to fight for the sacred cause!"27.
+Call your husbands, brothers and sons to fight for the sacred cause!"26.
 Women were expected to provide moral support, as well as material help.
 One example of this is the proclamation by the Women's Humanitarian and Educational Association (Humanitarno-Oświatowe Stowarzyszenie Kobiet) in Opatów, published in November 1915.
-It calls to contribute to the Christmas gift fund for Legion soldiers.
-The Central Christmas Fund Committee (Centralny Komitet Gwiazdkowy dla Legionistów) also asked Poles for generosity in an appeal dated 1916.
-Other preserved appeals concern the Polish Legions entering several cities in the
+It calls to contribute to the Christmas gift fund for Legion soldiers27.
+The Central Christmas Fund Committee (Centralny Komitet Gwiazdkowy dla Legionistów) also asked Poles for generosity in an appeal dated 191628.
+Other preserved appeals concern the Polish Legions entering several cities in the Kingdom of Poland, such as Radomsk in 191529 or Warsaw in 191630, and the matter of commemorating fallen soldiers31.